Replacement Car After An Accident

 ACC Can Help You Today

-If you need a replacement car after an accident that was not your fault we can help you today.
-ACC provide a no-cost temporary ‘like for like’ vehicle until your vehicle claim is settled.
-We claim all costs directly from the at-fault driver’s insurance company and we can also process your vehicle damage claim should you not wish to claim via your insurance company.
-By claiming directly you have no excess to pay and you can also protect your claims history.
-Contact a member of your team for immediate assistance.
-For independent advice visit the Citizens Advice page in relation to car accident claims and replacements vehicles.
+If you need a replacement car after an accident that was not your fault we may be able to help you.
+ACC provide a temporary ‘like for like’ vehicle until your vehicle claim is settled.
+We usually claim the costs directly from the at-fault driver’s insurance company and we can also help you process your vehicle damage claim should you not wish to claim via your insurance company.
+By claiming directly you may have no excess to pay.
+Contact a member of the team for immediate assistance.
+For independent advice of vehicle accidents claims and temporary vehicles visit the Citizens Advice page.